-I graduated with a BSc in Chemistry among the top 5% of my academic year, pursued a MSc in Organic and Biomolecular Chemistry both at the University of Rome.
+I graduated with a BSc in Chemistry among the top 5% of my academic year and pursued an MSc in Organic and Biomolecular Chemistry at the University of Rome.
 Then, I moved to the UK and graduated with a PhD in sustainable chemistry at the University of Nottingham in 2020.
 Through my education, I had the privilege to train in cutting-edge research labs supervised by brilliant and award-winning scientists.
-After my PhD, I successfully landed a job as a research scientist and created the life of my dreams in southern England.
+After my PhD, I successfully landed a job as a research scientist and created the life of my dreams.

 The default path for someone like me to add value to their life was getting married and having kids.

-Halfway through my PhD, I noticed that I was consistently the only woman in the room and I found it difficult to advocate and stand up for myself in such heavily male-dominated spaces (the percentage of female chemistry professors in UK is 9%).
-I struggled to make my voice heard, manage my job with my disability and feel like I belonged in those elitist environments.
-This is when I decided to share my experience on social media, normalise those feelings and empower women to be stronger than their fears and impostor syndrome.
+Halfway through my PhD, I noticed that I was consistently the only woman in the room.
+I found it difficult to advocate and stand up for myself in such heavily male-dominated spaces (the percentage of female chemistry professors in UK is 9%).
+I struggled to make my voice heard, manage my job with my disability, and feel like I belonged in those elitist environments.
+This was when I decided to share my experience on social media, normalise those feelings and empower women to be stronger than their fears and impostor syndrome.

 My profile was featured as one of the most inspirational scientists on social media multiple times.
 I was interviewed in podcasts, featured in prestigious magazines, such as the American Chemical Society and the Royal Society of Chemistry.
 I was invited to professional events to talk about my journey of becoming a scientist and presented my research at national and international scientific meetings.